TrickfireRobotics/urc-2023/docs/install_on_linux.md

 # Installing on Linux
 If you already have any of the following software installed, you can skip those respective sections.
-We cannot guarantee that your currently installed version is compatible with our development scheme, so update your software if something doesn't work.
+We cannot guarantee that your currently installed versions are compatible with our development scheme, so update your software if something doesn't work.

-This guide is for Ubuntu 20.04, but this software is available across most Linux distributions.
+This guide is for Ubuntu 20.04, but this software is available across most Linux distributions (but with different package managers and install steps).

 ## Docker Engine
-Run the following in a terminal to install Docker Engine from Docker's `apt` repository:
+Run the following in a terminal to install Docker Engine from Docker's APT repository:
 ```
 sudo apt update
 sudo apt install -y ca-certificates curl gnupg lsb-release